 What this chart shows is the interest rate on credit cards in the US for the past twenty years.
 Basically, anybody who issued them earned a great return.
-Considering the default rate for credit cards is 3%, this means the banks have made a 10% return by issuing these unsecured lines of credit, and have never lost money on this investment.
+The banks have made between an 3% and 11% return by issuing these unsecured lines of credit, and have never lost money on this investment.
 Read: This Investment has 20 Years of Straight Positive Returns

 For the first time in history, average Americans have the chance to invest in consumer credit as well.
 This is the beauty of peer to peer lending.
 Since it simply invests in creditworthy individuals nationwide, it possesses great stability as an investment.
 For example, in 2008 the stock market lost around 30% of its value.
 However, Lending Club still managed to give investors a positive return.
 Read: “Why Peer to Peer Lending is Amazing“.